rackerlabs/rackspace-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

  You can configure your Identity Provider with Rackspace in the MyRackspace portal.

-**Note**: You can also create a new Identity Provider by using the Rackspace Identity Federation API.
-However, we recommend that you perform this task in the MyRackspace portal.
+**Note**: While you can also create a new Identity Provider by using the Rackspace Identity Federation API, we recommend that you perform this task in the MyRackspace portal.

 Use the following steps to configure your Identity Provider with Rackspace: